-The tiger salamander, Ambystoma tigrinum tigrinum, is presently recognized as a The tiger satamander, Annoyscoma tigrinum tigrinum, is presently recognized as a single distinctively polytypic species with a wide geographic range (Collins, et al., 1980).
+The tiger salamander, Ambystoma tigrinum tigrinum, is presently recognized as a single distinctively polytypic species with a wide geographic range (Collins, et al., 1980).
 The species ranges from Long Island to Northern Florida, to Minnesota, to Missouri (Dunn, 1940).
 On Long Island, the New York State Department of Environmental Conservation (NYSDEC) has confirmed 91 active tiger salamander breeding sites, most of the distribution centering around the towns of Brookhaven and Southampton.
-The tiger salamander spends most of its life underground, but emerges from its burrow in February or March (on Long Island) to migrate at night, usually during periods of trecinitation (Semlitsch.
-1983). to the breedine ponds.
-Ambytonna tierium tieriumu tierium).

-burrow in February or March (on Long Island) to migrate at night, usually during periods of precipitation (Semlitsch, 1983), to the breeding ponds.
-Ambystoma tigrinum, though breed in both temporary and permanent habitats, more consistently breeds in temporary aquatic habitats (Collins, et al. 1983).
-Reproductively mature A. t. tigrinum, although possible, are rare: there are only two documented cases from a single collection, which occurred in Michigan in 1964 (Hensley, 1964).
-After a brief courtship, eggs are laid in a mass attached to twigs or wead stems under water.
+The tiger salamander spends most of its life underground, but emerges from its burrow in February or March (on Long Island) to migrate at night, usually during periods of precipitation (Semlitsch, 1983), to the breeding ponds.
+Ambystoma tigrinum tigrinum, though breed in both temporary and permanent habitats, more consistently breeds in temporary aquatic habitats (Collins, et al. 1983).
+Reproductively mature A. t. tigrinum, although possible, are rare; there are only two documented cases from a single collection, which occurred in Michigan in 1964 (Hensley, 1964).
+After a brief courtship, eggs are laid in a mass attached to twigs or weed stems under water.
 The female may deposit one or more egg masses containing 25-50, with an average of thirty, eggs per mass.
-About four weeks later, hatching occurs, and larvae remain in the ponds until latel July or early aquest, at this time transforming into air-breathing sub-adults (approximately four to five inches in length), leaving the ponds at night during wet weather to begin their underground existence.
+About four weeks later, hatching occurs, and larvae remain in the ponds until late July or early August, at this time transforming into air-breathing sub-adults (approximately four to five inches in length), leaving the ponds at night during wet weather to begin their underground existence.
 Four to five years later, they reach sexual maturity and may live for 12-15 years.
-Surveys have been conducted on site at Brookhaven National Laboratory, in Upton.

-Surveys have been conducted on site at Brookhaven National Laboratory, in Upton, Ny, to determine the presence of egg masses and larvae in suspected tiger salamander habitats.
-Many of these sites are ephemeral and do not hold water through the A. tigrinul larval season if rainfall is insufficient in the fall and winter.
+For the past three years, surveys have been conducted on site at Brookhaven National Laboratory, in Upton, NY, to determine the presence of egg masses and larvae in suspected tiger salamander habitats.
+Many of these sites are ephemeral and do not hold water through the A. tigrinum larval season if rainfall is insufficient in the fall and winter.
 Consequently, there will be fewer egg masses laid, fewer surviving masses of those which are laid, and thus fewer larvae which to survive to emerge at sub-adults.